-Welcome to Whole Food Studio for beginners in the kitchen
+Welcome to Whole Food Studio for beginners who like to create in and out of the kitchen

 That was my story not that long ago.

-Cooking is confusing, especially in the beginning when there is so much to learn.
+Cooking is confusing, especially in the beginning when there is so much to learn at the same time.

 Perhaps you’ve found a recipe for fresh ears of corn.